 Estimate: INR 45,00,000 - 50,00,000

 In Summer Forest, we can see an example of his early pointillist work.
-Pointillism is often considered to be a western invention or concept, however it is amply found in Indian art history.
+Pointillism is often considered to be a western invention or concept, however, it is amply found in Indian art history.
 Ivory drawings, for example, are also a version of pointillism as it consists entirely of clusters of dots to create depth and shadow.
 In addition to that, Bendre was also influenced by calligraphy.
-In the 1950s, he went to China and purchased a variety of chinese papers, inks, and brushes for a different effect.
-The subject matter in this work is flora, branches and flowers, that are subtly merging into the background.
+In the 1950s, he went to China and purchased a variety of Chinese papers, inks, and brushes for a different effect.
+The subject matter in this work is flora, branches, and flowers, that are subtly merging into the background.

 “On his return to Kashmir from Bombay, he recognized an increasing restlessness in himself; he felt cut off from the mainstream of the national art movement.
 He was conscious that Kashmir had contributed a good deal to the evolution of his outlook and skill.
 Its scenic grandeur had given him the incentive to master the technique of rapid sketching, to record the changing moods of a landscape.
-He perfected the handling of gouache particularly on tinted or crocodile surface paper.
-He also recognised the varying overtones of atmospheric hues, which changed with the season.
-Another important realisation was that, while painting on the spot, the immediate impact of the scene was far too overpowering to allow any interpretation of colour.”
+He perfected the handling of gouache, particularly on tinted or crocodile surface paper.
+He also recognized the varying overtones of atmospheric hues, which changed with the season.
+Another important realization was that, while painting on the spot, the immediate impact of the scene was far too overpowering to allow any interpretation of color.”
 (Bendre: The Painter and the Person, Ram Chatterji, The Bendre Foundation for Art and Culture & Indus Corporation, Pg 22)